ipfs/specs/IPIP/0000-double-hash-dht.md

 **Prefix Requests**

 A Prefix Request consists in requesting a Prefix of a key, instead of a full length Kademlia key.
 A Prefix corresponds to a branch of the binary tree, and potentially matches multiple existing keys.
 Prefix Request Routing works exactly like the normal Kademlia Routing, hence a DHT Prefix Request always converges eventually.
 The goal of Prefix Requests is to match multiple Provider Records for a single request.
-Insead of requesting `HASH2` the Client now requests `Prefix`, a prefix of `HASH2` of length `l` bits, and the DHT Server storing the Provider Records matching to `Prefix` doesn't know exactly which content is accessed and returns all Provider Records whose `HASH2` matches `Prefix`.
+Instead of requesting `HASH2` the Client now requests `Prefix`, a prefix of `HASH2` of length `l` bits, and the DHT Server storing the Provider Records matching to `Prefix` doesn't know exactly which content is accessed and returns all Provider Records whose `HASH2` matches `Prefix`.

 This provides [`k`-anonymity](https://en.wikipedia.org/wiki/K-anonymity) when a curious DHT Server tries to associate the Client's `PeerID` with the requested `HASH2`, with `k` defined as the average number of Provider Records matching a Prefix of length `l`. `k` is a system parameter and defines the `k`-anonymity level, and `l` is derived from `k` (see [Prefix Length Selection](#prefix-length-selection)).
 Prefix Request also enables [Plausible Deniability](https://en.wikipedia.org/wiki/Deniable_encryption) for the Client.
 The DHT Server cannot prove that a Client identified by its `PeerID` or `IP Address` tried to access some content identified by its `HASH2`.

 However Prefix Requests don't offer [`l`-diversity](https://en.wikipedia.org/wiki/L-diversity) nor [`t`-closeness](https://en.wikipedia.org/wiki/T-closeness), as frequency analysis is still easy to perform.
 For example, a `Prefix` matches a very popular Provider Records and a few unpopular ones.
-The DHT Server nodes can take a better-than-random guess when a new request is recieved for this `Prefix` that there is a higher chance that the Client is requesting the popular content's Provider Record compared with an unpopular one.
+The DHT Server nodes can take a better-than-random guess when a new request is received for this `Prefix` that there is a higher chance that the Client is requesting the popular content's Provider Record compared with an unpopular one.
 However, the DHT Server cannot prove the the Client has accessed the popular content.

 **Provider Record Encryption**